Years ago, I worked with a woman who would back into a parking spot every morning when she arrived at work.

 Perhaps she should’ve just found a better job or retired sooner.

 I have always thought that backing a car into a parking spot was ridiculous.
-Not only does it take longer than simply pulling forward into a spot, but logically, I never thought it made any sense.
+Not only does it take longer than simply pulling forward into a spot, but it also makes no sense.

 First, we must acknowledge that regardless of how skillful you might be at backing up a car, driving forward is always easier than driving in reverse.
-You can see more when driving forward because your seat is positioned to allow you greater vision of the road.
+You can see more when driving forward because your seat is positioned to give you a better view of the road.
 You also spend almost all of your time in a car driving forward, so you’re far more accustomed to operating the car in this direction.

-A driver is always more adept at operating a vehicle that is moving forward.
+A driver is always more adept at operating a moving vehicle.

 Therefore, when parking a car between two other cars, it only makes sense to pull forward.
 Placing your car between two other cars in a space just a few feet wider than the car (while also trying to park equidistant from the adjacent cars) means that you are driving your car into one of the narrowest spaces that you will ever drive.

-The width of the average American sedan is 6 feet.
-Compact cars are slightly less wide and SUVs can be considerably wider.
+The average American sedan is 6 feet wide.
+Compact cars are slightly less wide, and SUVs can be considerably wider.

-In America, the width of a parking spot is 7.5 to 8.5 feet depending upon the municipality.
+In America, the width of a parking spot is 7.5 to 8.5 feet, depending on the municipality.

-The width of a lane of highway, by contrast, is 12 feet, and the width of secondary roads are usually 10.5 feet, which are downright roomy compared with a parking spot.
+The width of a highway lane, by contrast, is 12 feet, and the width of secondary roads is usually 10.5 feet, which is downright roomy compared with a parking spot.

-It only makes sense that you should be driving with every advantage possible when pulling into a space as narrow as a parking spot, and this means driving forward.
+It only makes sense to drive with every advantage possible when pulling into a space as narrow as a parking spot, which means driving forward.

 Conversely, when exiting a parking spot, you have an entire lane to pull into.
 You have a vast, empty space in which to maneuver, and it doesn’t matter how sharp or shallow you turn your vehicle as you exit the parking spot.
 There is no predetermined landing space.